dalek-cryptography/curve25519-dalek/README.md

 # Dalek elliptic curve cryptography

+## THIS IS A FORK FOR CONVENIENCE

+This fork contains an implementation of `elligator2` that is awaiting potential inclusion in the mainstream curve25519-dalek crates.
+This crate exists for use in the interim period.

 This repo contains pure-Rust crates for elliptic curve cryptography:

 |                 Crate                    |   Description  | Crates.io | Docs | CI                                                                                                                                                                                                                          |